msei99/pbgui/README.md

 First release with basic backtest and optimization functionality

 ## Roadmap
+- Sync: Use the same simple sync from multi on single instances
+- Backtest: Add support for passivbot multi
+- Live: Preview of the Gird on config editor
 - Dashboard: Full Dashbord for history and results
 - Backtest: Configure Default Values
-- Full support for Windows
 - PBRemote: update passivbot and pbgui
 - PBRemote: transfer logfiles
 - ...